Hands down, the best white bread I’ve ever made; it did beat the store bought breads…

 - In a small bowl, combine yeast, warm water and sugar, let it stand for 10 minutes till the liquid turns curdy and bubbly.

-- Heat a saucepan over medium heat, add water ( 1⅛ cups) and milk.
+- Heat a saucepan over medium heat, add water (1 cup + 2 tbsp) and milk.

-- Heat the milk mixture till small bubbles starts to form at the edges, do not boil the mixture.
+- Heat the milk mixture till small bubbles start to form at the edges, do not boil the mixture.

 - Remove from the heat, add shortening, sugar and salt, combine well.
 Let cool down.